oowpress/oow-pjax/readme.txt

 - **Single-Page App (SPA) Experiences**: Create a near-SPA feel for membership sites, directories, or dashboards without heavy frameworks.
 - **Interactive Landing Pages**: Deliver immersive experiences for marketing campaigns or event sites with uninterrupted navigation.

-Version 1.4 enhances security with dynamic nonce refreshing, improves style management with asynchronous stylesheet handling, and refines form redirect handling, making OOW PJAX more robust for complex WordPress sites.
+Version 1.5 introduces a critical fix for handling Unicode characters (e.g., Chinese, emojis) in inline styles, preventing `InvalidCharacterError` issues with `btoa`.
+This update, contributed by **@long-dotcom**, ensures robust style management for multilingual and emoji-rich sites.
+It also enhances security with dynamic nonce refreshing, improves asynchronous stylesheet handling, and refines form redirect handling, making OOW PJAX more reliable for complex WordPress sites.

 ### Key Features